flashmood69/SqlDbAid/README.md

 ### Connecting to a Database

 1. Launch SqlDbAid
-2. Enter your SQL Server instance name
+2. Enter your SQL Server instance name (you can manage a server list from the option menu)
 3. Choose authentication method (Windows or SQL Server)
 4. If using SQL Server authentication, enter your username and password
-5. Click "Connect"
-6. Select a database from the dropdown list
+5. Select a database from the dropdown list (this automatically opens the connection)

 ### Scripting Database Objects

 1. Connect to a database
 2. Select the object types you want to script
+3. Click "Refresh" to generate the SQL scripts
-3. Choose specific objects or select all
+4. Choose specific objects or select all (Click Sel. column)
-4. Click "Script" to generate the SQL scripts
+5. Click "Script" to export the SQL scripts

 ### Comparing Databases

 1. Connect to a database
-2. Click on the "Compare" button in the toolbar
-3. Configure source and target database connections
-4. Select object types to compare
+2. Select the object types you want to compare and click "Refresh"
-5. Click "Compare" to see differences
+3. Choose "Offline Compare" from the menu then click export selected objects
+4. Repeat the same process for the target database
+5. Choose "Offline Compare" from the menu then click compare exported objects
+6. Select two files to compare then click "Compare"

+Offline compare allows you to compare different point in time of the same database.

 ### Exporting Data

 1. Connect to a database
-2. Click on the "Export" button in the toolbar
-3. Enter your SQL query or select a table
+2. Right click on a table object and select "Export Data"
-4. Configure export settings (format, delimiters, etc.)
+3. Configure export settings (format, delimiters, etc.)
-5. Click "Export" to generate the output file
+4. Click "Export" to generate the output file

+### Shortcuts and Hints

+1. Double click a row in the main window to view the script (CTRL+F / F3 to search)
+2. Right click a row in the main window to open the context menu
+3. Double click a row in the Processes report window to view the process script

 ## License